• Skip to main content

 If you can’t afford a spokesperson for your product, you might consider offering to enter into a joint venture deal, paying a percentage for every product sold.

-The George Foreman Lean Mean Fat-Reducing Grilling Machine (commonly known as the George Foreman Grill) was invented by Michael Boehm and Robert Johnson.
+Michael Boehm and Robert Johnson invented the George Foreman Lean Mean Fat-Reducing Grilling Machine (commonly known as the George Foreman Grill).

 After George Foreman’s comeback when he regained the heavyweight world championship, he was successful, likable, and well-known for eating two burgers before every boxing match.
 This made him a great candidate as a spokesman for the grilling machine.